 Many motor vehicle drivers are focused on looking for a car, rather than a motorcycle, which is why blind spot accidents involving a motorcycle are common.

 Car drivers should also provide motorcycles with a full lane at all times, use their signals when changing or merging, and always check twice for motorcycles when turning or changing lanes.

 While state officials focus on promoting motorcycle safety, the Wild, Wonderful West Virginia Division of Tourism is promoting more motorcycle tourism.
 Recently, the tourism division unveiled a "Scenic Drivers Guide," which takes riders through the state's highways, backroads, mountains and valleys.

 Motorcycle riding is a popular activity as the weather warms up.
 Whether you plan to ride or not, it is up to everyone to raise awareness about the importance of motorcycle safety.

-If you or someone you know is ever injured in a motorcycle wreck, contact the experienced motorcycle accident attorneys at the Bell Law Firm.
+If you or someone you know is ever injured in a motorcycle wreck, contact the experienced motorcycle accident attorneys at Stewart Bell, PLLC.
 We can help you determine if you are entitled to compensation for your suffering.